Audio glossary

 Dolby VisionDolby TrueHD was developed by Dolby Laboratories specifically for the soundtracks of HD DVDs and Blu-ray Discs.
 According to the manufacturer, it is lossless.

 Down-firing subwooferIn a down-firing subwoofer, the speaker cone is directed towards the floor.
-The sound signal is immediately reflected and thus more homogeneously perceived.
+The sound signal is immediately reflected and thus perceived as more omnidirectional.

 DPU TechnikBass reflex technology developed by Teufel in order to avoid flow noises.